top of page

 All writers work in their own ways.
 I like to write onto paper with a pencil, a process that can involve long walks and making cups of tea, then hours of writing without a break.
 When this first draft is finished, I will leave it for long enough to forget most of it, and go off to do something else.
 Then I can come back to it with fresh eyes and edit it into the keyboard, another slow process because I am not the best at typing, and I make so many changes at this stage.
 I will then leave it for a while again, and now you see why most writers have a few books on the go at any one time.

 Then come the final revisions and edits, including the very best part, which is seeing the book emerge onto paper as a paperback for the first time.
 I do not know why, but I cannot get the story told as it should be told by staring at a screen and hitting keys.
-I need to see it on paper, and not just out of the office printer, as a book I hold in my hands, then just as at the very beginning, the book is finished using a pencil.
+I need to see it on paper, and not just out of the office printer, as a book I hold in my hands, then just as at the very beginning, the book is finished using a pencil on paper.

 That is my way of working.
 After that it will go to some wonderful people who offer amazing feedback, seeing parts of the story I cannot see because I am just too personally involved, and so begins a round of discussions and revisions until it is as perfect as it can be for you to read.